 Our health system is being reshaped with and for the people who use it, and particularly those who have been traditionally underserved, are most disadvantaged or have the greatest need.
 Listening to and acting on the voices of people, whānau and communities is central to the reforms, and to the delivery of future health services.

-Our future system will:
+Our national health system will: